Demai: Background

 Jewish law requires several gifts to be separated from agricultural produce grown in the Land of Israel before it may be consumed.
-First, the heave offering (terumah or terumah gedolah) is separated and given to priests.
-Then, the first tithe (maaser rishon, 10% of the produce) is separated and given to Levites.
-The Levites must then separate 10% of their tithe (about 1% of the original produce) and give it to priests (terumat ma'aser).
-In addition, the original produce owner must separate a second tithe, known as maaser sheni ("second tithe") or maaser ani ("poor tithe") depending on the year of the shemita cycle.
-Maaser sheni must be eaten in Jerusalem (or else redeemed with silver which must then be spent on other food to be eaten in Jerusalem), while maaser ani must be given to the poor.
+First, the terumah is separated and given to the Kohenim.
+Next, the first tithe, comprising 10% of the produce, is separated and given to Levites.
+The Levites must then separate 10% of their tithe (about 1% of the original produce) and provide it to priests (terumat ma'aser) according to Numbers 18:26.
+In addition, the original produce owner must separate a second tithe or poor man's tithe depending on the year of the shmita cycle.
+The second tithe must be eaten in Jerusalem or redeemed with silver to be spent on food consumed in Jerusalem, while the poor man's tithe must be given to the poor.

-The two forms of terumah could only be eaten by priests, and it was a serious sin for not-priests to consume them.
-Maaser sheni could only be eaten in Jerusalem, while following the laws of purity.
-The other tithes (for the Levites and poor) did not have any restrictions on consumption.
+The two forms of terumah could only be eaten by priests, and it was a severe sin for non-priests to consume them.
+The second tithe could only be eaten in Jerusalem while following the laws of purity.
+The other tithes, for the Levites and the poor, did not have any restrictions on consumption.